StreamlabsSupport/Streamlabs-Chatbot/README.md

 - `Permission` & `Info`

 YouTube only - last resort/possible reason.
 > Timestamps in the bot doesn't match the timestamps sent from youtube to the bot, so the bot doesn't recognize new messages to respond to.
-To ensure this isn't the issue simply enable "Set timee automatically" and make sure the correct Time zone is selected, how to find these settings is explained [here](https://www.computerhope.com/issues/ch000554.htm).
+To ensure this isn't the issue simply enable "Set time automatically" and make sure the correct Time zone is selected, how to find these settings is explained [here](https://www.computerhope.com/issues/ch000554.htm).

 ## Timers not posting
 In order for timers to be working the following events must have occured